Wok & Skillet

 • Add chili, garlic, ½ cup of water, and vinegar to a food processor.
 Blend to a pulp.
 Not too smooth; you’ll still want to see little bits of the chili.

-• Transfer the chili mix to a small pot.
-Add sugar and salt to the pot.
-Bring to a rolling boil, then let it simmer over low heat for about 5 minutes.
-Use a heat-resistant silicone spatula to stir the mixture occasionally, and to scrape the bottom and sides of the pot to prevent it from burning.
+• Transfer the chili mixture to a small pot.
+Add sugar and salt.
+Bring to a rolling boil, then simmer over low heat for about 5 minutes, stirring occasionally and scraping the bottom and sides of the pot to prevent burning.

 • In a small bowl, dissolve cornstarch in the remaining ¼ cup water.

-• Bring the sauce mixture up to a rolling boil again, then add the cornstarch slurry to the pot.
-Stir for another minute.
+• Bring the sauce back to a rolling boil, then add the cornstarch slurry.
+Stir for another minute, until thickened.
+The sauce will thicken very quickly at this stage.

 Notes